Sardis City, Alabama

 Sardis City is a town in Etowah and Marshall counties in the U.S. state of Alabama.
 It is part of the Gadsden Metropolitan Statistical Area.
 It originally incorporated in May 1963 under the name of "Sardis".
 It became Sardis City in the 1980s.
 At the 2020 census, the population was 1,814.

 Geography

-Sardis City is located in northern Etowah County at (34.173967, -86.121319).
+Sardis City is located in northern Etowah County.
 A very small section of the town extends north into Marshall County.
 The town is bordered to the north by the city of Boaz.
 U.S. Route 431 passes through the west side of the town, leading northwest through Boaz 8 mi to Albertville and southeast 17 mi to Gadsden, the Etowah county seat.

 According to the U.S. Census Bureau, Sardis City has a total area of 20.4 km2, of which 0.04 km2, or 0.20%, are water.
 The town sits at 1080 ft above sea level atop the plateau of Sand Mountain.
 The town drains east to Short Creek, a north-flowing tributary of the Tennessee River.
 The Tennessee Valley Divide passes just west of the town limits.